bluorion-com/ZClip/README.md

-# ZClip: Adaptive Gradient Clipping
+# ZClip: Adaptive Spike Mitigation for LLM Pre-Training

 Official PyTorch Lightning implementation of our paper: